KCAL-TV: Sports programming

 For much of its history overall, sports have been a part of channel 9's identity.
 Indeed, during the station's two-decade licensing dispute, its large slate of sports programming was essentially the only thing that kept it as part of the Southern California television landscape.

+As of 2023, KCAL has the rights to six games a season from the NHL's Los Angeles Kings, produced by Bally Sports West.
+KCAL was also home to the Kings in the early 1980s and during the mid-to-late 1990s.
+As of 2025, KCAL+ also holds the broadcast rights to the Ontario Reign, the minor league affiliate of the Kings.
+Since 2024, KCAL has the rights to select matches featuring Orange County SC of the USL Championship.

 KCAL-TV previously held the broadcast television rights to the Los Angeles Dodgers baseball team, carrying a slate of games from 2006 to 2013, televising at least 50 games each year, with all telecasts being broadcast in high definition.
 In 2014, KCAL lost rights to the Dodger telecasts to the cable-exclusive regional sports network SportsNet LA, which is co-owned by the team and Charter Communications.

 Channel 9 is best known as the longtime broadcast home of the NBA's Los Angeles Lakers.
 The station carried Lakers games from 1961 to 1964 (as KHJ-TV), and again from 1977 to 2012.
 The latter 35 years were the NBA's longest consecutive station-team broadcast partnership, and coincided with the Lakers' golden eras of the 1980s and early 2000s.
 For most of channel 9's second stint with the Lakers, it aired road games only.
 In 2012, KCAL lost rights to the Lakers telecasts to the cable-exclusive regional sports network Spectrum SportsNet and Spectrum Deportes which was renamed in 2016 after the merger of Time Warner Cable and Charter Communications.